mariakang/AP-Assignment-2-AdaShip/README.md

  return alpha;
 }
 ```
-Note: Board rows and columns start at 1, whereas the `alphabet` string is 0-based.
+Note: Board rows and columns start at 1, whereas the `alphabet` string is 0-based, hence the use of offsets in the code above.

 Only the columns in the board’s range (as specified by the configuration file) are added to the map, and as all of these strings will be required by the board printing algorithm, no unnecessary mappings are added.
 Also, as this map is populated when the class is constructed, it means that the calculations (which have a time complexity of O(n)) only need to be performed once, as opposed to every time a method is called.
 The time complexity of looking up a value from the map is only O(1).